sedol1339/files/abstracts.md

 Abdi, M., & Nahavandi, S. (2016).
 Multi-Residual Networks: Improving the Speed and Accuracy of Residual Networks. arXiv, 1609.05672.
 Retrieved from https://arxiv.org/abs/1609.05672v4

+Alemi, A. A., Fischer, I., Dillon, J. V., & Murphy, K. (2016).
+Deep Variational Information Bottleneck. arXiv, 1612.00410.
+Retrieved from https://arxiv.org/abs/1612.00410v7

+    - We propose Deep Variational Information Bottleneck (Deep VIB): a variational approximation to the information bottleneck that allows us to parameterize the information bottleneck model with a NN and efficiently train it
+    - VIB objective outperform other forms of regularization in terms of generalization performance and robustness to adversarial attack
+    - We describe a connection to VAE

 Ba, J. L., Kiros, J. R., & Hinton, G. E. (2016).
 Layer Normalization. arXiv, 1607.06450.
 Retrieved from https://arxiv.org/abs/1607.06450v1

     - Problem: batch normalization is dependent on batch size and is not trivial to apply to RNNs